Why is my toilet constantly running

 Plumbing

-The answer to 'why is my toilet constantly running' is that there is likely an issue with the toilet's flapper or fill valve.
-The flapper is the rubber seal that lifts up when you flush, allowing water to flow from the tank into the bowl.
+The answer to 'why is my toilet constantly running' is that the most common cause is a problem with the toilet's flapper or fill valve.
+The flapper is the rubber seal that lifts up when you flush, allowing water to flow into the bowl.
 If the flapper is worn, cracked, or not sealing properly, it can cause water to continuously run into the bowl.
-The fill valve is the mechanism that refills the tank after a flush, and if it is malfunctioning, it can also cause the toilet to run constantly.
+The fill valve is the mechanism that refills the tank after a flush, and if it's malfunctioning, it can also lead to a constantly running toilet.

 Step-by-Step Guide